 Practicality over appearance, the vast amount of time these days.
 My Croc-like gardening clogs would be evidence of this.
 Never did I think I'd be sporting a pair, yet I've grown quite

 accustomed to them.
 Whether they'll be making a public appearance any time soon remains to be seen.
 I step out into the garden to put them on and think 'Ah, I'm home.'
 They

 have the tooth-like shape, resilience and sure do the trick when wading through rocky mud.
 Convinced yet?
 Go on, wedge up and get a little muddy.
-For shoes not reserved for

 Next rockery venture: a giant succulent-filled boat.
 Speaking of one, I did come across an ornamental boat (about 2 feet long) in a shop a few months ago and I was very tempted to

-took a lot to put it back down and remember sill space is at a shortage - as mentioned in the last post.
+took a lot to put it back down and remember windowsill space is at a shortage - as mentioned in the last post.
 I also considered how at this rate, I'm one step short of filling an

 abandoned toaster with sprawling succulents - gaze here for vessel-planting inspiration.